GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 ### Optional Settings

 Included in the `cluster_config` configuration file are options for Shared VPC configurations, GKE Cluster Node Pools with Windows nodes,  pre-emptible node configurations, and GKE control plane access configurations.
 In the sections below, the available optional settings and their default values are described.
-Update the `cluster_config` file as needed to use these additional features
+Update the `cluster_config` file as needed to use these additional features.

 **Log Sinks**

 The default deployment reuses the GCP project configred to host resources such as the KVM and log sinks.
-As a best practice it is recommended that a separate project is used, however the default value can be used for testing purposes
+As a best practice it is recommended that a separate project is used, however the default value can be used for testing purposes.

 | Setting | Description| Default Value|
 |:-|:-|:-|